Cyrken/html-css/using-css/README.md

 ### Attaching a CSS file

-After creating and saving the CSS file, we just need to link the CSS and HTML files together so the browser can find them.
+After creating and saving the CSS file, we just need to link the CSS and HTML files together so the browser knows where to look for the CSS file.

-In the `head` of the HTML document, add the `link` line:
+In the `head` of the HTML document, add a `link` tag:

 ```html
 <head>